Your Guide Getting Married in a National Park

-Tip: It's crucial that you factor delivery costs if you're going the rental route.
-“Bringing in restrooms is possible because these typically run on generators, but to get a company to deliver may exceed the rental cost," says wedding planner Jill Hinchman-Hartnett from A Savvy Event.
+Tip: Don't forget to factor in delivery costs if you're going the rental route.
+"Bringing in restrooms is possible because these typically run on generators, but to get a company to deliver may exceed the rental cost," says wedding planner Jill Hinchman-Hartnett of A Savvy Event.

 7. Hire a coordinator for setup and breakdown.

 If you're using a concessionaire facility like a hotel or resort, it may have staff available to take care of it for you.
-Otherwise, because it's unlikely that you'll be able to leave anything setup overnight, you'll have to figure out who's going to take care of prep and cleanup.
+Otherwise, because it's unlikely you'll be able to leave anything set up overnight, you'll have to figure out who'll take care of prep and cleanup.
 Hire a day-of coordinator with a team, or a cleanup crew, to help take care of those logistics and save you the hassle.

 Tip: The logistics involved with a national park wedding aren't exactly simple.
-So find and hire wedding vendors who have done it before.
-“My best advice for planning a national park wedding is to look to vendors in the area who are experienced and know the ins and outs of the park," says wedding planner Laura Stagg from Forevermore Events.
-They'll not only know which questions to ask and rules to watch for, but they'll be able to help you come up with and execute creative ideas.
+So find and hire wedding vendors who've done it before.
+"My best advice for planning a national park wedding is to look to vendors in the area who are experienced and know the ins and outs of the park," says wedding planner Laura Stagg of Forevermore Events.
+Not only will they know which questions to ask and rules to watch for, but they'll be able to help you come up with and execute creative ideas.

 8. Decide how your guests will travel to your wedding.

 There's typically a fee for entering a national park, so plan out the transportation carefully ahead of time.
-That may mean you organize an area for guests to meet and hire a shuttle or bus to drive into the park, so that you pay for one pass instead of 50.
-For those guests coming in just for the day, it might be an inconvenience to pay a fee only to leave later that night; so it's a nice gesture to cover the cost of guests passes in those cases.
+That may mean you organize an area for guests to meet, and hire a shuttle or bus to drive into the park, so you pay for one pass instead of 50.
+For those guests coming in just for the day, it might be an inconvenience to pay a fee only to leave later that night, so it's a nice gesture to cover the cost of guests passes in those cases.